Rawtenstall: Education

-The Town Centre
+The town centre

 By 2000, Rawtenstall's 1960s shopping centre had become deserted and boarded-up, and after 2003 various proposals were put forward regarding reconstruction or refurbishment.
 An agreement between Rossendale Council and the owners of the Rawtenstall centre, Ashcap, in February 2011, was said to "improve Rawtenstall town centre".
 In late 2011 the shopping centre was demolished, creating a new town square area, where local markets and other events are infrequently held.
 Rossendale Council funded the demolition using money set aside for a public pool in neighbouring town Haslingden.
 This move was controversial locally, but the completed bus station has also attracted positive comment.
 Since 2017 several new bars, shops, bistros and venues have opened in the centre of the town, along with a rejuvenated market under new management.

 Close by to the Cricket Ground is the Weavers Cottage.
 This is a characterful 18th century loom shop, which has been restored as a small museum containing a Victorian kitchen, a clog shop and a working hand loom.

 The Rossendale Valley's local newspaper, the Rossendale Free Press was originally based in Rawtenstall, before being bought out by the Manchester Evening News in 2009 and subsequently moving to Manchester.
 Rawtenstall also has one of the largest indoor markets in Rossendale (a sign declaring it to be "probably the friendliest market in the world"), which suffered a serious arson attack in March 2011.

-The town is also home to the traditional herbalist and temperance bar Fitzpatrick's Herbal Health, which claims to be the oldest brewer of sarsaparilla and dandelion and burdock in the country.
-Fitzpatrick's gained television acclaim in April 2005 when it won the Famous Sarsaparilla Taste-off on ITV.
+The town is also home to the traditional herbalist and temperance bar Mr Fitzpatrick's, which claims to be the oldest brewer of sarsaparilla and dandelion and burdock in the country.
+Mr Fitzpatrick's gained television acclaim in April 2005 when it won the Famous Sarsaparilla Taste-off on ITV.
 It is the last bar of its kind in England.

 The acclaimed fashion boutique Sunday Best was opened in 1971 by Jan Shutt and is situated on Bank Street.
 Sunday Best won The Daily Telegraph magazine's best shop in Britain award for women's fashion in 2011 whilst Roland's Florist on Bacup Road was runner up in the best florist category.
 The awards were judged by TV shopping guru Mary Portas.

 Police facilities in Rawtenstall were one of five sites used for the training of new recruits to the Lancashire Constabulary.
 In late 2011, due to funding cuts, Rawtenstall Police Station, along with various other stations in the area, closed down.
 Rawtenstall is also the location of the area's county and magistrates' courts.